ByteB4rb1e/PSConfluencePublisher/README.md

     -DumpIndex build/docs/confluence.out/data.json
 ```

-The manifest may be writable, where it is then used to cache the publishing
+The manifest MUST be writable, where it is then used to cache the publishing
 status of each page and attachment.

-You may publish a single page, which however requires it's direct ancestor page
+You may publish a single page, which however requires it's direct ancestral page
 to exist.

 ```